instana/instana-autotrace-webhook/README.md

 Irrespective of the value of the `autotrace.opt_in`, the AutoTrace WebHook will _not_ touch pods that carry the `instana-autotrace: "false"` label.

-The `instana-autotrace: "false"` label can is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, and StatefulSets, as well as in nested Pod templates and in standalone Pods.
+The `instana-autotrace: "false"` label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, and StatefulSets, as well as in nested Pod templates and in standalone Pods.

+### Ignoring namespaces

+Using the `autotrace.exclude.namespaces` configuration, you can exclude entire namespaces from being auto-instrumented.

+Resources that have the `instana-autotrace: "true"` label, will be instrumented regardless of namespace exclusion.

+The `instana-autotrace` label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, and StatefulSets, as well as in nested Pod templates and in standalone Pods.

+### Ignoring resources

+Resources that have the `instana-autotrace: "false"` label, will be ignored regardless other settings.

+The `instana-autotrace` label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, and StatefulSets, as well as in nested Pod templates and in standalone Pods.

 ## Troubleshooting